 An applicant that is required to plant the Buffer to meet establishment or mitigation requirements shall submit a Buffer Management Plan as provided in COMAR 27.01.09.01-3 with the application for the specific activity.
-The provisions of this section do not apply to maintaining an existing grass lawn or an existing graden in the Buffer.
+The provisions of this section do not apply to maintaining an existing grass lawn or an existing garden in the Buffer.

 - 1. A Buffer Management Plan that includes planting for establishment shall be submitted with all other application materials clearly specifies the area to be planted and state if the applicant is: - a.
 Fully establishing the Buffer; - b.
 Partially establishing an area of the Buffer equal to the net increase in lot coverage, or - c.
 Partially establishing an area of the Buffer equal to the total lot coverage. - 2.
 Any permit for development activity that requires Buffer establishment or Buffer mitigation will not be issued until the Town approves a Buffer Management Plan. - 3.
 An applicant may not obtain final approval of a subdivision application until the Buffer Management Plan has been reviewed and approved by the Town. - 4.
 The Town will not approve a Buffer Management Plan unless: - a.
 The plan clearly indicates that all planting standards under §E will be met; and - b.
 Appropriate measures are in place for the long-term protection and maintenance of all Buffer areas. - 5.
 For a Buffer Management Plan that is the result of an authorized disturbance to the Buffer, a permit authorizing final use and occupancy will not be issued until the applicant: - a.
 Completes implementation of a Buffer Management Plan; or - b.
-Provides financial assurance to cover the costs for: - (i) Materials and installation; and

-- (ii) If the mitigation or establishment requirement is at least 5,000 square feet, long-term survivability requirements as set forth in COMAR 27.01.09.01-2. - 6.
+Provides financial assurance to cover the costs for: - (i) Materials and installation; and - (ii) If the mitigation or establishment requirement is at least 5,000 square feet, long-term survivability requirements as set forth in COMAR 27.01.09.01-2. - 6.
 Concurrent with recordation of a subdivision plat, an applicant shall record a protective easement for the Buffer. - 7.
 If an applicant fails to implement a Buffer Management Plan, that failure shall constitute a violation of this Ordinance.
 A permit for development activity will not be issued for a property that has the violation. - 8.
 An applicant shall post a subdivision with durable signs prior to final recordation in accordance with COMAR 27.01.09.01-2. - 9.
-Buffer management plans that include natural regeneration shall follow the provisions of COMAR 27.01.09.01-4. - I. Fees-In-Lieu of Buffer Mitigation.
+Buffer management plans that include natural regeneration shall follow the provisions of COMAR 27.01.09.01-4. - 10.
+An applicant may submit a "Shoreline Stabilization Measure Buffer Management Plan" as provided on the Commission's website for any shore erosion activity authorized by Maryland Department of Environment in accordance with COMAR 26.24.04.
+I. Fees-In-Lieu of Buffer Mitigation.